 17. Water Bottle

 Even on a short bike commute, hydration is your friend.
 For frequent bike commuters, a durable plastic or metal water bottle quickly pays for itself relative to disposable bottled water.
-Also, invest in a water bottle holder so you don’t have to worry about putting it in your backpack.
+Also, invest in a water bottle holder so you don’t have to worry about putting a bottle in your backpack.
 A basic plastic or metal bottle costs $5 to $10.
-For a more durable bottle that doubles as a secure container for hot drinks, consider a sealable option like this tumbler-style bottle from Vaya.

 Clothing and equipment wear out.
 And like cars, bikes require ongoing maintenance and care.
 Depending on your investments, you can expect to pay $30 to more than $100 per year for ongoing maintenance.
-Though not insignificant, this is probably much less than you’d pay for car insurance and new parts.
+Though not insignificant, that’s probably much less than you’d pay for insurance and new parts for a car.

 1. Brake Pads